- What is a bill?

 To create a bill in Zoho Books:

-- Enter the required information such as the bill number and vendor towards whom the bill is payable.
+- Enter the required information such as the vendor, bill number and customer details for the bill.

 - Click Save as Draft or Save as Open.

 - Go to the Contacts tab and select the vendor to whom money is owed.

 - Enter the required details and click Save as Draft or Save as Open to create the bill.

 A purchase order that is in the open status can be converted to a bill by opening it and selecting the option Convert to bill.
 All the details such as the vendor name and items list will be autofilled.

 A recurring bill represents money owed to a vendor on a periodic basis, and recording it can be automated in Zoho Books.
 An example of such a bill would be the monthly charges you owe your internet vendor.

 - Go to the Purchases tab on the home page of Zoho Books, and scroll down to Recurring Bills.

 - Provide the required information such as vendor name and recurring frequency and hit Save.

 You can also make an existing bill recurring by clicking on it and selecting More -> Make recurring.
 Enter the required information and hit Save.